 These seeds come from one female and one male parent.
 As a result, there is a 50/50 chance that the plant will be the feminized version that carries all of those wonderful cannabinoids.
 As you have no control of the plant’s gender, there is a chance that you’ll waste weeks waiting for the gender to be revealed.

 You should purchase feminized seeds instead of their regular counterparts.
 These seeds have no male chromosomes and are guaranteed to provide resinous bud.
 In other words, you don’t have to wait for a guarantee which is NOT the case with ‘regular’ seeds.

 This type of seed is your best option if you want to grow your weed indoors.
-These seeds evolved in northern Eurasia which means they are strong and sturdy.
+These seeds have genetics which evolved in northern Eurasia which means they are strong and sturdy.
 They are mixed with Cannabis Ruderalis, a plant known for its ability to grow in harsh weather conditions.

 One of the biggest advantages of autoflowering seeds is their ability to produce a minimum of two outdoor crops.
 When you grow them indoors, however, you can produce four or five crops per annum.
 Certain strains can become mature in just ten weeks!
 They are heavily resistant to mold and pests and produce a much higher yield when exposed to a powerful light source.